Carman (singer): Style and themes

-Similarly, Carman's musical style has been described by Relevant magazine as "operatic, story-driven songs that often centered around cosmic battles between God and Satan, similar to Frank Peretti by way of Meatloaf."
+Similarly, Carman's musical style has been described by Relevant magazine as "operatic, story-driven songs that often centered around cosmic battles between God and Satan, similar to Frank Peretti by way of Meat Loaf."
 Referring to Carman as a "charismatic-lounge-singer-cum-rap artist", Jay R. Howard also notes the spiritual warfare themes in songs like "R.I.O.T.
 (Righteous Invasion of Truth)" and "Satan Bite the Dust".

 Conservative evangelical culture war issues, such as "drugs, drinking (and driving), gangs, teen pregnancy, television violence, homosexuality, and AIDS" were also common themes in his music.

-In his song "America Again", Carman raps, "In the '40s and '50s student problems were chewing gum and talking.
+In his song "America Again", Carman raps: "In the '40s and '50s student problems were chewing gum and talking.
 In the '90s, rape and murder are the trend.
-The only way this nation can even hope to last this decade is to put God in America again."
-In the mid-1990s, including on The Standard World Tour, Carman focused on the issue of school-sponsored prayer in American public schools; he met with legislators in Washington, D.C., and initiated a campaign known as "Putting God in America Again", which sought to collect the names of one million people who support school-sponsored prayer in American public schools.
+The only way this nation can even hope to last this decade is to put God in America again".
+In the mid-1990s, including on The Standard World Tour, Carman focused on the issue of school-sponsored prayer in American public schools.
+He met with legislators in Washington, D.C., and initiated a campaign known as "Putting God in America Again", which sought to collect the names of one million people who support school-sponsored prayer in American public schools.
 He stated, "If you want to see a change in our schools, a change in our children and a change in this nation, we must change hearts, and that's what Christ can do.
 The only hope for America is Jesus."

 In 2017, Carman released the song "The President Trump Blues" dedicated to President Donald Trump, making him one of the first Trump supporters among CCM artists.
 The song's lyrics address Trump's aims and political opposition: "They even tried a recount / People went bezerk / Actors versus electors, man that didn't work / They blamed all the white folks in the USA / They blamed Russia, Putin, Mickey and Minnie and even the KKK / The students cried, the liberals tried, but America had its way / Now we all have to say to our commander and chief today / Mr. President Trump".